 Manometers and Magnehelic Gauges

-Manometers have different applications, including determining static pressure, velocity, leakage, filter resistance, and gas pressure.
+A manometer is a device used to measure fluid pressure, including static pressure, velocity, leakage, filter resistance, and gas pressure.
 Most commonly, manometers are used to measure liquid and gas pressure.

 Types of Manometers

-Another benefit of a digital manometer is that the data collected could be recorded and transmitted to computers via Bluetooth or special cables.
+Unlike the simple version, digital manometers are more portable and easier to carry.
+It is also easier to read the result, providing precise results.
+Another benefit of a digital manometer is that the data collected can be recorded and transmitted to a computer via Bluetooth or cables.

-Magnehelic gauge is better than other gauges because it eliminates problems like backlash, excessive wear, and toxicity.
-In addition, it is considered to be one of the most accurate tools to measure pressure with an accuracy of just plus or minus 2% at full scale.
-Magnehelic gases are designed to measure the pressure within a precise range.
-Some gauges might have a range of -3000 to +8000 pascals.
+Magnehelic gauges are better than most other gauges because they eliminate problems like backlash, excessive wear, and toxicity.
+In addition, it is considered to be one of the most accurate tools to measure pressure with an accuracy of +/- 2%.

 No matter the location, the gauge must be zeroed as a final step to be used in the position installed.
-If zeroing is done before the installation, the reading must be wrong as they will vary more than 2%.
+If zeroing is done before the installation, the reading may be inaccrate as they will vary more than 2%.
 You can move the gauge from place to place, but it has to be zeroed every time it is relocated.

 To choose the best manometer or magnehelic gauge for you, make sure to understand which measurements you’ll be reading most.
 Get in touch with our team to learn more and choose the perfect fit for your needs.